priyankjain/2016-Purdue-Ironhack-Tutorials/Charts-with-c3js-tutorial.md

   >});
   >```

-  Our final looks like [this](https://rawgit.com/priyankjain/2016-Purdue-Ironhack-Tutorials/master/Charts-with-c3js-demo-3.html).
+  Our final chart looks like [this](https://rawgit.com/priyankjain/2016-Purdue-Ironhack-Tutorials/master/Charts-with-c3js-demo-3.html).

 ### 5. Putting it all together